Why plan chemotherapy

 At any one time, some of the cancer cells will be resting.
 Chemotherapy only attacks cells that are in the process of splitting into two (dividing).
 So resting cells will not be killed.
 Some of the cancer cells that were resting during your first treatment will be dividing by the time your second comes around and so they will be killed off.
 Normal cells usually repair the damage from chemotherapy more effectively than cancer cells, so damage to cancer cells should progressively build up without causing permanent damage to normal cells.
 There is more about this in the section about how chemotherapy works.

-The exact regime that your doctor chooses depends on a number of factors
+The exact treatment plan (regimen) that your doctor chooses depends on a number of factors

 - The type of cancer you have